zaynebmellouli/GrooveGalaxy/README.md

 To see the project in action, it is necessary to setup a virtual environment, with 2 networks and 4 machines.

-All machines will be running on Linux and configured according to the following figure and table:
+All machines will be running on Kali Linux and configured according to the following figure and table:
 ![](img/VMSNetworks.jpg)

 ## Getting started